 Praised for her “crème caramel tones” and “warm and ingratiating mezzo” (Albuquerque Journal), Ann McMahon Quintero’s 2013-14 season includes her debut with Virginia Opera as Mistress Quickly in Verdi’s Falstaff, soloist in Beethoven’s Symphony No. 9 in a return to Boston Baroque, and in Verdi’s Requiem with the Defiant Requiem Foundation at Strathmore, under Murry Sidlin.
 In summer 2013 she was mezzo soloist in Britten’s “Spring Symphony” and Vivaldi’s Gloria in a return to the Berkshire Choral Festival.
+Her engagements for the 2014-15 season currently include Ulrica in Verdi’s Un ballo in maschera with Austin Lyric Opera.

 Other recent engagements include performances of Hippolyta in A Midsummer Night’s Dream with Boston Lyric Opera; singing as soloist in Verdi’s Requiem with the Buffalo Philharmonic Orchestra; Verdi’s Requiem with the Cathedral Choral Society at Washington National Cathedral; a return to Boston Baroque for Handel’s Messiah; to Washington National Opera as Auntie in Peter Grimes; and to Boston Baroque for Michael Haydn’s Requiem in C Minor.
 She also sang as Dame Quickly in excerpts of Falstaff at the National Endowment for the Arts Opera Honors Inaugural Awards Concert at the Kennedy Center.